‘Friends’ TV Series Is Officially Coming Back As ‘Friends! The Musical’

 Their work on Bayside made them an instant hit in New York as the musical parody ran for three straight years.

 Tobly further ensured the fans that the Friends!
-The Musical! will surely include Janice, Joey, Ross’s Break-up and fat Monica.
+The Musical! will surely include Janice, Joey, Ross’s Break-up, and fat Monica.
 Apart from this, the upcoming musical will officially have following original songs:

 - “The Only Coffee Shop in New York City”